015: How to prepare financial statements when going concern does not apply?

 #7 Clearly indicate

-Finally, you have to show very clearly that the financial statements are not prepared under going concern assumption.
+Finally, you have to show very clearly that the financial statements are not prepared under going concern assumption, usually in the notes.

 JOIN OUR FREE NEWSLETTER AND GET